barryclark/jekyll-now/_posts/2024-02-14-Connections-Between-the-Delta-Method-OLS-and-CUPED-Illustrated.md

 # Discussion

+## Why use Delta/CUPED at all?

 So, now we have seen the myriad of ways that CUPED and OLS tie together with the delta method sprinkled in for good measure.
-The question remaining is why use the delta method at all, or the CUPED calculation, if OLS with cluster robust standard errors (i.e., the sandwich estimator) can do it for you.
+The question remaining is why use the delta method at all, or the CUPED calculation, if OLS with situationally using cluster robust standard errors can do it for you.
 It's a good question, and the answer lies in performance.
 The full OLS calculation is more computationally expensive and cannot as easily be parallelized, and so scaling OLS to very large datasets could prove challenging.
 It's a similar reason as to why practitioners prefer to use the delta method instead of bootstrapping for a variance estimate.
 Both would yield a correct variance approximation, but one takes a much longer time to compute.

 I have also specifically avoided the questions of the validity of possibly non-IID data.
 This topic is covered at length in this [paper](https://alexdeng.github.io/public/files/wsdm2017-rup.pdf) from Deng et al. and may be a topic for a later post.

+## Multiple Covariates

+In the CUPED paper, Deng et al. states "[t]he single control variate case can be easily generalized to include multiple variables."
+Although this may be true, I don't know if the solution is obvious if you are not currently well-versed in the mathematical background required-- specifically if you would like to have a formula for the variance.
+However, it is very straightforward to see that you can add as many covariates as you'd like to the OLS formula and still have your variance estimated for you.
+Otherwise, you'd have to find the least squared solution to your multiple covariate formula and likely use bootstrapping for the variance.
+Maybe this is worth exploring in a later post.

 # Acknowledgements

-I have to extend a thank you to many people who discussed and simulated this problem along side me to get to a coherent post: Kevin Foley who introduced me to this connection and championed OLS and the formula API from `statsmodels`, Tianwen Chen for discussing the various approaches and reviewing my simulations, and Chiara Capuano for helping me with reference hunting and giving feedback.
+I have to extend a thank you to many people who discussed and simulated this problem along side me to get to a coherent post: Kevin Foley who introduced me to this connection and championed OLS and the formula API from `statsmodels`, Tianwen Chen for discussing the various approaches and reviewing my simulations, and Chiara Capuano for helping me with reference hunting, giving feedback, and proofreading.